 The recovery of the gray wolf in the Rocky Mountain West is one of the Endangered Species Act’s great success stories.
 Hunted nearly to extinction, wolves were reintroduced to the region in the 1990s and have since staged a remarkable comeback, thanks to federal protections.
 But whether this story has a happy ending will depend on the federal government’s willingness to monitor, and revise if necessary, wolf management plans it has agreed to in Idaho and Montana and is about to strike with Wyomingread more

 How Our Cultural Beliefs Affect the Way We Treat the Earth Lanie Johnson, M.A. and Ken Fischman, Ph.D.
-March 25, 2007(rev. 10/3/11) Our cultural values, customs and beliefs affect the way we treat the Earth, and they have led to the twin crises of...read more
+March 25, 2007(rev. 10/3/11) Our cultural values, customs and beliefs affect the way we treat the Earth, and they have led to the twin crises of Peak Oil and...read more

 Hansen concludes his assessment by saying that if we destroy our planet, we destroy ourselves.
 What should we do?
 Keep atmospheric CO2 below 350 PPM.
 For a brighter future, we must move beyond fossil fuels and energy, and reduce human population.read more